 This page includes a basic set of commands and options that will satisfy the needs of most observers and is provided so as to not overwhelm new observers.

-Except for the #help, #hello and #human commands, more than one command can be included in a single Twitter Tweet, Twitter direct message, Facebook Messenger message, or line of text in an email.
+Except for the #help, #hello and #human commands, more than one command can be included in a single Twitter Tweet, Twitter direct message, Facebook Messenger message, or the body text of an email.

 This sends a message which directs you to this website.
-If this tag is received, other tags are ignored.
+If this command is received, any others are ignored.
+This command can be used even if you are not an authorized observer.

-This sends your message to a human by email - include what you need help within the message or on the same email line.
-If this #tag is received, other tags are ignored.
+This sends your message to a human by email - include what you need help on within the message.
+If this command is received, any others are ignored.
+This command can be used even if you are not an authorized observer.

 This command requests the telescope take an image of an astronomical object.
 The request is placed in the telescope's observation queue.
 Certain checks are done before the request is accepted.
 In particular: